Get to know Azure

 What is Azure?

 Azure is an ever-expanding set of cloud computing services to help your organisation meet its business challenges.
-With Azure, your business or organisation has the freedom to build, manage and deploy applications on a massive, global network using your preferred tools and frameworks.
+Azure gives you the freedom to build, manage and deploy applications on a massive, global network using your preferred tools and frameworks.
+With Azure, you can:

 Azure is secure

 Security is a given in the cloud industry, but Azure’s proactive approach to security, compliance and privacy is unique.
-With 70+ compliance offerings, Microsoft leads the industry in establishing clear security and privacy requirements and then consistently meeting these requirements.
+Microsoft leads the industry in establishing and consistently meeting clear security and privacy requirements.

 Between its industry-leading compliance and privacy certifications to built-in security controls and unique threat intelligence, Azure has everything you need to identify and protect against rapidly evolving threats.